 Unsubscribe emails.
 If someone unsubscribes from your e-newsletter, you might follow up with an email asking them for feedback.
 If they unsubscribe from your subscription service (such as a gym), in addition to asking for feedback, you might provide a special “we want you back” offer or incentive.
 You can also follow up with them 3 or 6 months later, when their situation may have changed, to woo them back.

 Drip marketing is an always-on marketing workhorse that maintains the marketing, nurturing, and selling essential to your success.
 Follow these 5 steps to set up and manage your drip campaign:

 - Choose your trigger.
 What specific action or date will your drip campaign be based on?

 - Identify your audience(s).
 For example, will your “first purchase” drip campaign go to all new audience members, or only those whose purchase is over, say, $100?

 - Craft your message for each email.
 Your drip campaign emails don’t need to be long, but they definitely need to be consistent with your brand.

 - Measure and adjust based on performance.
 The right measurement for your campaign will be based on the type of email you send, its audience, and other factors.
-Monitor how your various emails are working, and be prepared to make tweaks based on what you learn.
+Monitor how your various emails are working, their click rates and conversion rates, and be prepared to make tweaks based on what you learn.

 - Maintain your drip emails.
 The copy you use may go out of date as your offerings evolve; review all your drip campaigns periodically to be sure they don’t go stale.